benjaminvaliente/terraform-lambda/README.md

 # terraform-lambda

-This Terraform code deploys a Python 3.6 Lambda function.
+This repo contains a Terraform code that deploys a Python 3.6 Lambda function.